architsangal/Android-App-Flight-Booking-System/README.md

 Screenshots of the app are in Media Folder.

 ## PR's
+- Don't forget to check "Android Project Ideas Zense.pdf" for ideas.
-All other pull requests are welcomed and appreciated.....
+- All other pull requests are welcomed and appreciated.....